Computational-social-science/CEMD/README.md

 | RAG (RA) + SFT    | 0.9852           | 0.9797           | 0.9892           | 0.9711           |
 | RAG (OS) + SFT    | **0.9885**       | **0.9844**       | **0.9901**       | **0.9789**       |

 Ablation Study.
 The dataset used is COVMIS2, where RA stands for related articles, and OS represents online search.
+The model in the RAG pipeline is Llama-3-70B-Instruct.
+For the SFT, we employ Llama-3-8B-Instruct, fine-tuned with DoRA.

 ## Real-time Detection
 <img src="6.
 Real-time Detection/assets/timeline2.svg" style="zoom: 75%;" />